TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.13 - New mechanics for building and buying units

 ### Last changes:
+v0.13.9 - 09.10.2023

+* New way of storing movement targets;
+* Player's units have AI engine to check and adjust movement path now;
+* Added possibility to assign movement target to units produced by factories;
+* Lot of small fixes.

 v0.13.8 - 06.10.2023

 * Added pointer to show unit's movement target;